 Client-Centered Approach Focused on Protecting Your Future

-Defending Manslaughter Charges in Kirksville, MO
+How Manslaughter Cases are Fought in Kirksville, MO

 Common defense approaches in Kirksville, MO may include:

-- Illegal Searches or Seizures: If police violated your rights when collecting evidence, that evidence may be thrown out, which can significantly weaken the case against you.
+- Illegal Searches: If police violated your rights when collecting evidence, that evidence may be thrown out, which can significantly weaken the case against you.

 - Failure to Establish Intent: If the prosecution cannot prove the required mental state, the charges may not be sustainable in Kirksville, MO.

-- Not Actually Reckless: The law requires proof that you knowingly ignored a serious risk—not just that something bad happened.
+- Lack of Recklessness: The law requires proof that you knowingly ignored a serious risk—not just that something bad happened.

-- Causation Issues: Being involved isn’t the same as being responsible.
+- Causation Problems: Being involved isn’t the same as being responsible.
 If other factors played a role, that can create reasonable doubt.

-At Combs Waterkotte, we are committed to protecting your rights, defending your freedom, and guiding you through every step of the legal process.
+At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.